 Once a unit of Justin Industries, Justin Brands two-stepped away, returning to its cowboy roots.
-The firm is known as a maker of western boots under the Justin Boots, Nocona Boots, Chippewa Boots, and Justin Original Workboots brands, but the company also makes and markets work, safety, and sports footwear.
+The firm is best known as a maker of western boots under the Justin Boots, Nocona Boots, Chippewa Boots, Tony Lama, and Justin Original Workboots brands, but it also makes and markets work, safety, and sports footwear.
 Its western boots come in a variety of exotic leathers, including lizard and ostrich.
-Justin Brands sells its footwear through department stores, shoe chains, specialty stores (Academy, Cavenders Boot City), catalogs, and online (Zappos.com).
-It also caters to cowboys and fillies who want to learn more about the West through its Northland Publishing unit.
-Justin Brands is owned by Berkshire Hathaway.
+Justin Brands sells its footwear through department stores, shoe chains, specialty stores (

 In recent years, Justin Brands has partnered with icons and relied on product placement to peddle its products.
 The company offers a boot collection under licensing agreements with country singers George Strait, Brad Paisley, and Jason Aldean.
 Justin Brands also markets its brands through product placement in films such as Ocean's Thirteen, No Country for Old Men, and American Gangster.